Home Sale Law in Arkansas

 Getting a Mortgage in Fort Smith, Arkansas

 If the buyer asks a direct question regarding the physical condition of the property, the seller must answer it truthfully.
 Misrepresenting a material fact in a real estate transaction is a very significant form of fraud, and could give rise to significant damages against the seller.

 There are some defects, however, that the seller should disclose whether asked or not.
 Usually, if the seller knows about any defects that are not readily apparent, he or she should disclose them to the buyer, whether or not the buyer directly asks.
 This will greatly reduce the chances of the seller being held liable for any defects.

 Of course, buyers are also expected to conduct due diligence.
 In a case for nondisclosure, courts won't reward a lack of diligence.

 Therefore, if a buyer fails to conduct a reasonable expectation of the property, he or she cannot recover for any harm caused by defects that such an inspection would have revealed.

-Can a Fort Smith, Arkansas Real Estate Attorney help with Real Estate Sale Agreements?
+Can a Fort Smith, Arkansas Real Estate Attorney help?